The Valley Of The Qu'Appelle

 Between two and three thousand Indians had gathered for the occasion.
 Serious objections were raised by the Indians on several occasions during the parlaying and the treaty, which was to be signed on September 8, was finally signed September 15.

 |Kus-kee-tew-mus-coo-musqua||Little Black Bear|

-In 1915 the Saskatchewan Branch of the Western Art Association erected a monument on the site where Treaty No. 4 was signed.
-Many of the signatories to the treaty and names of leaders of both natives and whites appear on the monument.
+In 1915 the Saskatchewan Branch of the Western Art Association erected a monument in the old school ground, it is now known as Treaty Park.
+The names of many of the signatories to the treaty appear on the monument.

 North West Mounted Police

 The North West Mounted Police established a small outpost in Fort Qu'Appelle on the site of the present golf course in 1876, in a small log cabin, with five men under sub-Inspector French.